Residence Life Leadership Opportunities

 - 1 semester of residence hall or community living experience.

 R.O.C.K.
 Apts.
-Desk Assistant - R.O.C.K.
+Resident Assistant (RA) - R.O.C.K.
 Apts.
-DAs receive an apartment waiver in exchange for employment.
+RAs receive an apartment waiver in exchange for employment.
 R.O.C.K.
 Apts.
-Desk Assistants assist residents in the community with personal and academic concerns.
-Additionally, Desk Assistants provide duty coverage and support resident safety and provision of services.
+Resident Assistants assist residents in the community with personal and academic concerns.
+Additionally, Resident Assistants provide duty coverage and support resident safety and provision of services.
 R.O.C.K.
-Apts.
-DA applications are available in the spring of each year for the following fall.
+Apts RA applications are available in the spring of each year for the following fall.
 Click here to view Job Description.